What is Geoengineering?

 The first category is carbon dioxide removal, or CDR.
 This acts directly on the cause of global warming by removing CO2 from the atmosphere.
 This is then stored in a certain place depending on the exact method used.

-One such method that has been implemented recently is the dumping of iron into the sea.
+One method that has been implemented recently is the dumping of iron into the sea.
 The hope is that the phytoplankton algae that bloom massively once iron is added to the ocean will absorb vast quantities of CO2 from the atmosphere, as they naturally require this to grow.
 Once the algae die (usually after about 3 weeks) they will sink to the bottom of the ocean, taking the carbon with them and thus storing it away from the atmosphere.

 Further examples of techniques that fall under this umbrella term are listed below: